Updated 25 October 2021.

 Holiday Survival Tip #4 – Don’t Lay Down

 For the love of God…do not lay down after feasting!
 Or sit for that matter.
 We need movement and activity.
 We must help the body digest the foods.
-Plus, if you lay down, you may have a little acid reflux.
+Plus, if you lay down, you may get a little acid reflux.

 Seriously though, you just put A LOT of food in the body.
 Your pancreas is working double time to release the insulin needed to reduce your blood glucose levels.
 Why not help it out?
 Take a walk.
 Grab a few others and take a 10-15-minute walk.
 Get the kids involved too!